GET TUTORING NEAR ME!

 Definition

 The m×n rook graph (confusingly called the m×n grid by Brouwer et al. 1989, p.
-440) and also sometimes known as a lattice graph (e.g., Brouwer) is the graph Cartesian product K_m square K_n of complete graphs, which is equivalent to the line graph L(K_(m, n)) of the complete bipartite graph K_(m, n).
-This is the definition adopted for example by Brualdi and Ryser, although restricted to the case m = n.
-This definition corresponds to the connectivity graph of a rook chess piece (which can move any number of spaces in a straight line-either horizontally or vertically, but not diagonally) on an m×n chessboard.
+440) and also sometimes known as a lattice graph (e.g., Brouwer) is the graph Cartesian product K_m square K_n of complete graphs.
+By analogy with the KC graph and KP graph, the m×n rook graph could also be called a "KK graph."
+It is equivalent to the line graph L(K_(m, n)) of the complete bipartite graph K_(m, n), which is the definition adopted for example by Brualdi and Ryser (although restricted to the case m = n).

 Related Wolfram Language symbol